Orange Collective

 Parallel ASR/LLM/TTS pipeline with interruption handling.
 Real-time routing picks the best-fit model for English vs Tamil vs Hinglish, noisy vs quiet channel.

 Latency and fidelity.
-Sub-500ms conversational responses on real phone calls.
-Barge-in and crosstalk handling for natural dialogues — not the stilted half-duplex feel of generic IVR bots retrofitted with an LLM.[1]
+Sub-500ms conversational responses on real phone calls, with barge-in and crosstalk handling that lets the dialogue feel natural instead of the stilted half-duplex feel of an IVR bot retrofitted with an LLM.[1]

 Model-agnostic by design.
-Bolna mixes best-of-breed ASR, TTS, and LLMs and routes per turn.
-Analogous to global voice infra (Vapi) but tuned for India's languages, telcos, and price points — and the routing layer compounds: every new dialect or accent makes the next call cheaper and better.[9]
+Bolna picks best-of-breed ASR, TTS, and LLMs per turn — similar in shape to global voice infra (Vapi), but tuned for Indian languages, telcos, and price points.
+Every new dialect or accent added to the routing table makes the next call cheaper to serve and easier to understand.[9]
 [8]

 Enterprise controls.
 India data residency.
 Configurable policies.
 Full logs and analytics.
 Integrations across support, sales, collections, and recruiting — so a single enterprise can deploy Bolna across multiple use cases without changing platforms.[1]